Olalexy1/chipay/README.md

 # Live Application

-The application is live and can be accessed at: [https://chipay-three.vercel.app/](https://chipay-three.vercel.app/)
+The application is live and can be accessed at [https://chipay-three.vercel.app/](https://chipay-three.vercel.app/)

 # Approach